-The Early Childhood Program at Hawthorne Valley Waldorf School is a vibrant place - filled with the energy of both the children and the close community of parents and teachers that form around them.
-We offer three mixed-age classes for children ages 3 to 6 years, various parent-child programs for parents with children ages 1 to 3 years, and parent-support classes and workshops throughout the year.
+The Early Childhood Program at Hawthorne Valley Waldorf School is a vibrant place - filled with the joyful exuberance of children held in the secure embrace of their teahcers and parents.
+We offer three mixed-age classes for children ages 3 to 6 years, various parent-child programs for parents with children from birth to 3 years, and parent-support classes and workshops throughout the year.

 Baby Garden: Birth to 18 months